eberban/eberban/books/refgram/src/logic/transformations.md

 To speak about the name itself, __zai__ must be used:
 \\([\text{$e$ is the name corresponding to property $P$}]\\).

-> Many things can have the same name, but the name itself is unique.

 ## Reference

 __ze__ allows the speaker to refer to the latest __non-wrapped__ instance of the